jonathan-powers/Project-B/README.md

 # Project-B
 Home Tour

 This is a program that allows you to move through a 2D grid of rooms.
-The rooms contain objects you can look at, carry with you, and drop at a later time. \n
+The rooms contain objects you can look at, carry with you, and drop at a later time.

-Command List:\n
+Command List:

-move around: "go"/"move" + a direction\n
+move around: "go"/"move" + a direction

-valid directions: north/up, east/right, south/down, west/left\n
+valid directions: north/up, east/right, south/down, west/left

-examine things: "look"/"examine" + object or exit\n
+examine things: "look"/"examine" + object or exit

-pick up objects: "grab" + object name\n drop objects: "drop"/"place" + object name\n
+pick up objects: "grab" + object name

+drop objects: "drop"/"place" + object name

-check inventory: "inventory"\n
+check inventory: "inventory"